tldraw/tldraw/CONTRIBUTING.md

 5. Run `yarn build` and then run tests with `yarn test`.
 6. Push your branch and open a PR. 🚀

-Before your code is merged, you will need to sign our [contributor license agreement](https://tldraw.notion.site/Contributor-License-Agreement-4d529dd5e4b3438b90cdf2a2f9d7e7e6?pvs=25), which is handled via GitHub comments.
+Before your code is merged, you will need to sign our [contributor license agreement](https://github.com/tldraw/tldraw/blob/main/CLA.md), which is handled automatically via GitHub comments.
 Your PR will be reviewed and merged in within a day or two if everything looks good.

 Please also see our [Code of Conduct](https://github.com/tldraw/tldraw/blob/main/CODE_OF_CONDUCT.md) for our expectations around contributor culture.